szymonjan/wtframework_mod/README.md

 	slow_loading_page = PageUtils.wait_until_page_loaded(YourPageClass, timeout=60)

 Note: This will use the PageObject's `_validate_page()` to check if the page is matching the expected page.
-It's good to not use a web element in addition to URL or title validation, that way the page validation does not happen until page content appears on the screen.
+It's good to use a web element on the page in addition to URL or title validation, that way the page validation does not succeed until page content appears on the screen.

 Once you have created a PageOjbect, you'll want to go in and edit the file and make any changes to the mappings and page verification routines.
 As a good practice, it's good